shogun-toolbox/shogun/doc/cookbook/source/examples/regression/linear_ridge_regression.rst

 .. sgexample:: linear_ridge_regression.sg:create_instance

-Then we train the regression model and apply it to test data to get the predicted :sgclass:`CRegressionLabels` and bias.
+Then we train the regression model and apply it to test data to get the predicted :sgclass:`CRegressionLabels`.

 .. sgexample:: linear_ridge_regression.sg:train_and_apply

-Optionally the bias can be disabled to avoid redundant computation.

-.. sgexample:: linear_ridge_regression.sg:disable_bias

-Imagine, we know the bias term.
-We can set it as

-.. sgexample:: linear_ridge_regression.sg:set_bias_manually

-After training, we can extract :math:`{\bf w}`.
+After training, we can extract :math:`{\bf w}` and the bias.

 .. sgexample:: linear_ridge_regression.sg:extract_w